Television set: CRT

-In television sets (or most computer monitors that used CRT's), the entire screen area is scanned repetitively (completing a full frame 25 or 30 times a second) in a fixed pattern called a raster.
-The image information is received in real-time from a video signal which controls the electrical current supplying the electron gun, or in color television each of the three electron guns whose beams land on phosphors of the three primary colors (red, green, and blue).
+In television sets (and most computer monitors that use CRTs), the entire screen area is scanned repetitively (completing a full frame 25 or 30 times a second) in a fixed pattern called a raster.
+The image information is received in real time from a video signal which controls the electric current supplying the electron gun, or in color televisions each of the three electron guns whose beams land on phosphors of the three primary colors (red, green, and blue).
 Except in the very early days of television, magnetic deflection has been used to scan the image onto the face of the CRT; this involves a varying current applied to both the vertical and horizontal deflection coils placed around the neck of the tube just beyond the electron gun(s).

 DLP

-Digital Light Processing (DLP) is a type of video projector technology that uses a digital micromirror device.
+Digital light processing (DLP) is a type of video projector technology that uses a digital micromirror device.
 Some DLPs have a TV tuner, which makes them a type of TV display.
 It was originally developed in 1987 by Larry Hornbeck of Texas Instruments.
 While the DLP imaging device was invented by Texas Instruments, the first DLP based projector was introduced by Digital Projection Ltd in 1997.
 Digital Projection and Texas Instruments were both awarded Emmy Awards in 1998 for the DLP projector technology.
 DLP is used in a variety of display applications from traditional static displays to interactive displays and also non-traditional embedded applications including medical, security, and industrial uses.

 DLP technology is used in DLP front projectors (standalone projection units for classrooms and business primarily), DLP rear projection television sets, and digital signs.
 It is also used in about 85% of digital cinema projection, and in additive manufacturing as a power source in some SLA 3D printers to cure resins into solid 3D objects.